Stacktape

 Depending on the properties they provide, we group engine types into following groups:

-• Rds Engine group - single node fully managed databases.
+• RDS Engine group - single node fully managed databases.

 • Supported engines: